DragonMinded/firebeat/README.md

 ## System Info

 Konami Firebeat is a notoriously flaky stack that runs several older rhythm games.
 For information on the hardware itself, please see [gamerepair.info](https://gamerepair.info/hardware/5_firebeat).
 Every single firebeat version boots from an onboard BIOS and then transfers control to an executable found on the primary CD.
-As far as I know, the format of the executable is always the same, although the name of the executable changes depending on the game you are booting.
+The program code both in BIOS and on disk is PowerPC and is executed by the 403GCX chip.
+The name of the executable is as dictated below:

+ * Beatmania III - `HIKARU.EXE`
+ * KeyboardMania - `FIREBEAT.EXE` or `HIKARU.EXE` depending on the mix.
+ * Pop'n Music - `FIREBEAT.EXE`
+ * ParaParaParadise - `HIKARU.EXE`

 ## Executable Format